scan-dev/bartcocquyt/content/about/bartcocquyt.md

 categories: ["about","tech"]
 ---

-A born IT professional and Tech enthusiast always eager to get my hands dirty on all new developments in the ICT and Tech world.
+A born IT professional and Tech enthusiast always eager to get "hands-on" with all new developments in the ICT and Tech world.

 Always looking for new challenges and looking for providing added-values in my job and personal life.

-Advocate building team-members to shine and evolve and to become a high-perfomance team.
+Advocate building team-members and see them shine and evolve and to become a high-perfomance team.

 ---